 How Translation Works

 The first issue you must solve when attempting to perform drawing translation is that of media compatibility.
-Mainframe and minicomputers often support their own proprietary nine-track tape formats.
+Mainframe and minicomputers often only support proprietary nine-track tape formats.
 You must convert the files stored on tape to files stored on your disk drive.
 This can be a difficult problem and should be solved by the party who produces the original CAD drawings.
-CAD drawings can be quite large, so RS-232 or modem transfer is not a good solution.
+CAD drawings can be huge, so RS-232 or modem transfer is not a good solution.
 A simple and effective solution for connecting to an IBM mainframe would be to use an IRMA board in a PC.

 Data storage format is also important.
-Most PCs use ASCII encoding to store character data. yet other formats exist.
-IBM mainframes, for example. use another encoding called EBCDIC.
+Most PCs use ASCII encoding to store character data, yet other formats exist.
+IBM’s mainframes, for example, use another encoding called EBCDIC.
 In addition, the order of bytes in the data might differ between source and destination CAD systems.
-Multibyte data types such as real numbers can store the bytes in different order, and the number of bytes might differ.
+Multi-byte data types such as real numbers can store the bytes in different order, and the number of bytes might differ.
 Internal representation usually varies between computers as well.
 However, the translator usually takes care of these issues automatically.